Red Sox vs. Dodgers Player Props Betting Odds

 MLB Props Today: Los Angeles Dodgers

-- The Dodgers will send Lance Lynn (9-9) to the mound for his 26th start this season.
+- The Dodgers will hand the ball to Julio Urias (11-6) for his 20th start of the season.

-- He has earned a quality start nine times in 25 starts this season.

-- Lynn has four starts in a row of five innings or more.

 |Opponent